Cargill/splinter-docs/docs/0.5/tutorials/using_the_admin_ui.md

    ![]({% link docs/0.5/images/adminui_propose_3_add_services_alpha.png %}
    "Propose Circuit: Add alpha service")

-4. Click the green check to submit alpha's service information.
-If the operation was successful, the green check changes to a pencil (edit) icon.
+4. Click the **Add** button to submit alpha's service information.
+If the operation was successful, the service will be shown in the table.

    ![]({% link docs/0.5/images/adminui_propose_4_submit_service_alpha.png %}
    "Propose Circuit: Alpha service confirmed")